karthikdivi/password-hash-with-salt/README.md

 ## Modes

-The default mode is `secure`.
+The default mode is `fast`.
 You can change the mode by passing the mode as a last parameter to the `generate` and `verify` functions.

 | Mode | Description |
 | ---- | ----------- |